ChathuraHettiarachchi/CustomFolderStructure/README.md

 <b>STEP 02.</b>

-Just only need to run initmodule.bat with administrator.
+Just only need to run initmodule.bat with admin privilages.
+<b>To do that, right click on initmodule.bat run as Administrator.</b>

 </br>